 Theatre goers are in for a treat with some great shows in a variety of theatres including The King’s Theatre, Theatre Royal and the Citizens’ Theatre.
 Definitely worth visiting is the Royal Concert Hall, Scotland’s premier music venue offering the best in classical, world music and popular entertainment.
 If you like any kind music, this is the place.

 The city of Glasgow festivals virtually fill the calendar all year round.
 There’s always something to do, and they suit a variety of tastes, with great films, comedy and jazz.
+In addition, tourists have a choice of great sightseeing tours in and around Glasgow.

 If I were to tell you about the great restaurants, I would need to build another website, and with so many choices it would be difficult for visitors to decide where to eat.
 See my top five Favourite Restaurants in Glasgow, chosen for quality and good service.